SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 For example, if we want to boil an egg, we will **follow some steps** (an algorithm):

-- turn on the stove
+- Turn on the stove

-- take a pot and pour water in it
+- Take a pot and pour water in it

-- place the pot on the stove and put the egg inside
+- Place the pot on the stove and put the egg inside

-- wait for the water to boil and take the eggs out after 5 minutes
+- Wait for the water to boil and take the eggs out after 5 minutes

 Similarly, in programming **the computer program executes algorithms**: a sequence of commands, necessary for the completion of a certain task.